-Reflections on publishing during a pandemic
+Publishing during a pandemic

 Collectively, the Page Two team has experienced some tough times in book publishing.
 It’s a precarious industry that’s gone through a lot of transformation and upheaval in recent years.
 But nothing could have prepared us for what 2020 had in store.

-Since mid-March, we’ve been sending our authors regular updates on the book retail market and supply chain.
+Since mid-March of 2020, we’ve been sending our authors regular updates on the book retail market and supply chain.
 Through our news updates, we’ve also celebrated the work of Page Two authors who have bravely launched books, initiated new projects, or shifted their marketing or editorial plans as pandemic realities sunk in.
 Some have contributed to the urgent global conversations about racism, diversity, and inclusion, and others have touched us with acts of generosity and kindness that we will remember long after the painful memories have gone.

 But we haven’t yet shared with you how our company and team have navigated the pandemic, and what lies ahead for Page Two.
 Partway into the last quarter of this crazy year, it feels like the right time to do that.
 Here is what we’ve been up to the past seven months: